Odin Brotherhood

 The Odin Brotherhood is the name of a group that practices the modern pagan religion of Heathenry.
 The group first gained attention when Mark Mirabello published a book which describes the group and its beliefs, The Odin Brotherhood, in 1992.
 A second book about the group,The Way of the Odin Brotherhood by Jack Wolf, was published in 2013.

 According to Mirabello's account, the Brotherhood alleges to be the direct survivor of an ancient pre-Christian belief system.

 Mirabello's book has been mentioned in several publications about religions and secret societies, and the Odin Brotherhood is listed in the eighth edition of J. Gordon Melton's Encyclopedia of American Religions.
-Other scholars and many in the Heathen community have expressed scepticism as to the Brotherhood's existence.

 History

 Mark Mirabello, a professor of history at Shawnee State University, claimed he encountered the Odin Brotherhood while earning a PhD in history at Glasgow University.
 He once believed that the society specifically chose him to tell the world their message, but he now believes, quoting the science fiction writer Philip K. Dick, that he was “picked at random”.

 Mirabello's book on the Odin Brotherhood, originally published in 1992, and now in its sixth edition, describes the eponymous group.
 The scholar of religion Graham Harvey subsequently stated that although he had received "enigmatic letters" from individuals claiming to be members of the group, he had been "unable to check the veracity of Mirabello's claims."
 Harvey noted that no other Heathens he communicated with "has any knowledge of the group beyond reading the book.
 Most doubt its existence".
 This was true even of one Heathen who was named as a contact in one of the "Brotherhood" letters.

 Similarly, in the Cultic Studies Review, Thomas Coghlan, a forensic psychologist with the New York Police, stated of Mirabello's book: "at first read it appears specious."

 Stephen E. Atkins writes that "British Odinists claim that there has been a secret Odinist movement, the Odin Brotherhood, since 1421....Membership of the Odin Brotherhood has always remained small, but undoubtedly, some adherents made it to the American colonies and the United States."